 Yours to Enjoy … and Support.

 Today, the parkways continue to fill our city with lovely places where people can drive, walk and play.
 The Conservancy is an independent, membership-based, not-for-profit organization that strives to broaden awareness of, appreciation for and investment in the Buffalo Olmsted Park System in order to enhance, restore and maintain the historic cultural treasure for the benefit of current and future generations.
-Since 2004, a powerful partnership among the city, the community and the Conservancy has emerged.
-The Conservancy has emerged.
+In 2004, a powerful partnership among the city, the community and the Conservancy emerged.
 The Conservancy is now responsible for the maintenance of the Buffalo Olmsted Park System, or 75% of the city’s parkland.
 Plus we have implemented a revolutionary urban park management plan that brings accountability and community participation into its plan for success.
 We invite all Buffalo Olmsted Park System visitors to become partners in taking care of the parks.
 Participation opportunities include becoming a member, a donor, a volunteer, or adopting a tree or park bench.
 When you get involved, you help ensure that our parks, parkways and landscaped circles remain beautiful places for leisure, recreation and the appreciation of nature, for today and forever.